 Also of interest is that Sunny Isles Beach has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Sunny Isles Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Sunny Isles Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Sunny Isles Beach in 2018 was $47,470, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $189,880 for a family of four.
 However, Sunny Isles Beach contains both very wealthy and poor people as well.

 The most common language spoken in Sunny Isles Beach is Spanish.
 Other important languages spoken here include English and Slavic languages.